wfaguy/workflows/Autotiering/README.md

 # Autotiering with WFA

-This pack will allow you to move volume around within the same cluster.
+This pack will allow you to move volumes around within the same cluster.
 The move will be triggered based on performance and busy indicators.

 The performance and busy indicators are calculated values.
 * The performance indicator will tell you whether something is "slow" (higher value = slower)
 * The busy indicator will tell you whether something is "busy" (higher value = busier)

+# Tiers

+Tiers are defined with numbers.
+Lower means faster.
+Higher means slower.

+Example :
+* An AFF would be a tier 0
+* A high-end FAS would be a tier 1
+* A low-end FAS would be a tier 2

+# Promotion / Demotion

+A volume can be promoted to a faster tier (lower number) if it is too slow A volume can be demoted to a slower tier (higher number) if it is doing nothing (not busy & not slow)

-# Content
+# Pack Content

-The pack contains the following datasource :
+Datasources :
 * import performance data from OCUM
 * import volume move information from OCUM
 * import an excel configuration file

-The pack contains the following workflows :
+Workflows :
 * setup
     * will install excel module
     * will copy sample configuration file to c:\temp